Frequently Asked Questions

 How long is the workshop?

-The workshop will take place from June 27 to July 21, with three weeks of themed daily writing activities, and additional days for introductory and concluding activities before and after.
+The workshop takes place over three weeks, with a few additional days for introductory and concluding activities before and after.

 How much of a time commitment is it?

 The Young Writers’ Endeavor has been created with the intention of it being a daily workshop.
 Participants will have daily assignments that they will have to turn in (normally, reading and responding to a few short questions), and one larger, creative assignment that they will work on throughout the week.
 These assignments are not meant to take up a huge amount of time (some can be completed in 10 minutes!), and facilitators can be flexible about deadlines when informed.
 But ideally, each participant commits to setting aside an hour or two each day to complete assignments and interact with the rest of the group.

 Is there a cost associated with the workshop?